California State University San Marcos is committed to providing a diverse and supportive

 includes a review of appropriate documentation from the individual's medical provider.

 It is the responsibility of the individual requesting accommodation to provide sufficient

 information, upon request, to support the need for the accommodation requested.

-An applicant for a non-faculty position who requires an accommodation during the application process should contact the Office of Human Resources at (760) 750-4416.
+An applicant for a non-faculty position who requires an accommodation during the application process should contact Labor & Employee Relations at (760) 750-4416.